-All other regulations and laws covering landmarks landmark sites and buildings in historic district shall continue in effect after a property or properties have been designated as historic.
+3B.11 All other regulations and laws covering landmarks, landmark sites, and buildings and historic districts shall continue in effect after a property or properties have been designated as historic.
 The existing Fountain Square Park District shall be eligible for a historic district designation under the provisions of this article.